What is an Occupational Health Specialist?

 What does an Occupational Health Specialist do?

-Occupational health and safety specialists typically do the following:
+Occupational health specialists typically do the following:

 - Identify chemical, physical, radiological, and biological hazards in the workplace